 - Preheat oven to 400 degrees Fahrenheit.
 Grease a 12 cup muffin pan and set aside.

-- In a large bowl, whisk together the dry ingredients - cornmeal, flour, sugar, baking powder, baking soda, and salt.
+- In a large bowl, add cornmeal, flour, sugar, baking powder, baking soda, and salt.
+Whisk to remove clumps.
 Make a well in the center of your dry ingredients.

 - Add the buttermilk, melted butter, and eggs to the dry ingredients and mix until just combined (stop mixing as soon as you don't see any streaks of dry ingredients anymore).

 - Portion batter between 12 muffin tins.
-Bake for about 11-13 minutes, or until toothpick inserted into center comes out with a few crumbs, and/or the tops of the muffins bounce back right away when gently pressed with a finger.
+Bake for about 11-14 minutes, or until the tops of the muffins bounce back right away when gently pressed with a finger, or the internal temperature reaches 195 to 200 degrees Fahrenheit when tested with an instant-read thermometer.

-- Allow to cool for up to ten minutes before removing muffins from the pan.
+- Allow to cool for at least 5 minutes before removing muffins from the pan.
 As they cool, they will contract from the sides of the pan, making them easier to remove.
 If needed, use a butter knife to gently pop your muffins out of the pan.

 - Optionally, brush the tops with melted butter before serving.